-For food-service convenience, the dining room flows right into the chef’s kitchen, which a granite island counter/bar directly introduces.
+For food service convenience, the dining room flows right into the chef’s kitchen, which a granite island counter/bar directly introduces.
 The granite is reprised along three sides of counterspace, two with matching backsplashes.

-The counters integrate maple cabinetry and a full set of Miele stainless steel appliances – including a five-burner electric cooktop with stainless backsplash, a wine cooler and a space-saving under-counter two-door refrigerator – into a tasteful culinary environment worthy of your choicest cuisine.
+The counters integrate maple cabinetry and a full set of Miele stainless steel appliances – including a five-burner electric cooktop with a stainless backsplash, a wine cooler and a space-saving under-counter two-door refrigerator – into a tasteful culinary environment worthy of your choicest cuisine.
 The cabinets vary in size and design for a wide variety of storage uses and capacities.

 The space between the dining room and kitchen connects to a perpendicular hall of closets handily serving all bedrooms, the common bath and the closeted in-house laundry.

 Unlike most Beacon Hill homes, all three bedrooms are near-equal in size and directly face the street, letting everybody wake up to a pleasant tree-lined view of what author Henry James, who lived at No. 102 in 1882, called “the most proper street in Boston.”
-And no wonder: two of its oldest houses – the Second Harrison Gray Otis House and the Colonial Society of Massachusetts headquarters, designed by State House architect Charles Bulfinch in 1802 and 1805 – greet you with their Federal finesse when you part your curtains, enriched by the northern exposure that shines in over their rooflines, courtesy of the higher altitude of the bedrooms.
+And no wonder: two of its oldest houses – the aecond Harrison Gray Otis House and the Colonial Society of Massachusetts headquarters, designed by State House architect Charles Bulfinch in 1802 and 1805 – greet you with their Federal finesse when you part your curtains, enriched by the northern exposure that shines in over their roof lines, courtesy of the higher altitude of the bedrooms.

 A closeted private hall links it to an elegant marble en suite bath, complete with a twin-sink vanity and a glass shower with a honeycomb tile floor and an unusually large marble bench.